s-kline/PhysIO-scripts/README.md

 6 = sin 3φ ""
 7 = Heart Rate Variablity (HRV; Chang & Glover, 2009): heart rate convolved with the cardiac response function (CRF)

-If you have respiratory data, this will add another 7 regressors (RETROICOR and respiration convolved with respiratory response function), interaction regressors (cardiacXrespiratory) and the order might be different (see slide 47 in the .pptx)
+If you also have respiratory data, this will add another 7 regressors (RETROICOR and respiration convolved with respiratory response function), interaction regressors (cardiacXrespiratory) and the order might be different (see slide 47 in the .pptx)

 if you added the movement regressors from the preprocessing, those come after the physio.
 6 additional columns.